psykrsna/auto-queuing-system/README.md

 # auto-queuing-system
-a sample queuing setup for a cab and auto hire system
+a sample app for an auto queuing system